lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Each registered composite KEM algorithm must specify the choice of `KDF`, `fixedInfo`, and `outputBits` to be used.

 See {{sec-cons-kem-combiner}} for further discussion of the security coniserations of this KEM combiner.

+However, optimazations may be made in the following ways:

+* As discussed in {{sec-cons-ct-collision}}, the ML-KEM ciphertext may be safely omited.
+* As discussed in {{sec-cons-ct-collision}}, the RSA-KEM ciphertext may be safely omited.

 ### Named KEM Combiner parameter sets